 - Acrylic (in most forms) can be blocked with steam, but if it is exposed to direct heat it can ‘break’.
 This can be a great way to soften up a blanket and increase drape.
 However, it is irreversible so if you want to try it then you need to know there is no going back!!
 Practice on a swatch!

-There we have it!
+So there we have it.
 I hope that this has given you a good overview of the blocking process, rather than confusing you more!

 If in doubt, try it with a swatch!!